 Where to Eat the Best Banh Mi in (and Around) Boston

-Named for a signature type of oyster grown at Island Creek in Duxbury Bay, Row 34 has become its own New England mainstay: It now has locations in Burlington and Portsmouth, N.H., along with the original Fort Point destination (with its cool, covered patio).
-Though the main menu features a famous lobster roll, crispy fried clams, and more, raw bar offerings are in a league of their own, featured nightly on a scorecard-like menu.
-Pick up your pencils and get ordering, from namesake oysters and other varieties to colorfully composed crudo, such as the rich and riotous red Tuna Crudo with black garlic and creamy green avocado.
+Named for a signature variety grown at Island Creek Oyster Farm in Duxbury Bay, Row 34 has become a New England staple with locations in Boston Fort Point, Burlington, and Portsmouth, N.H., as well as one coming soon to Kendall Square in Cambridge.
+It’s famed for a decadent lobster roll, crispy fried clams, and more, but the scorecard-like raw bar menu is in a league of its own.
+Pick up a pencil to order those namesake oysters and other shellfish, colorfully composed crudo like Tuna Crudo with black garlic and creamy green avocado, and more.

-A tiny North End favorite, Neptune Oyster is a must for seafood seekers looking to savor crudos, caviar, and an indulgent platters like the Triton Plateau, which includes oysters, cherrystone clams, shrimp, Chatham blue mussels, lobster cocktail, and blue crab cocktail.
-Temptingly fresh, the raw bar selection lines the counter where admittedly, a wait for seats is typical, but you can also head outside this summer to the patio on Salem Street—which, total bonus, is a prime perch for people-watching.
+North End favorite Neptune Oyster is a must-visit for seafood lovers looking to savor crudo, caviar, and an indulgent fresh seafood platters like the Triton Plateau of oysters, cherrystone clams, shrimp, Chatham blue mussels, lobster cocktail, and blue crab cocktail.
+Enticingly fresh oysters are also lovely to look at, lining the counter on one side of the narrow restaurant where admittedly, a wait for seats is typical.
+Pending the new patio licensing process in the North End, you’ll soon be able to sit outside—which, total bonus, is a prime place for people-watching.

-A street patio outside Select Oyster Bar is 2020-new, but the Back Bay spot’s emphasis on raw seafood, bright flavors, and cold Champagne hasn’t changed.
-Our favorites include the Faroe Islands Salmon Crudo with togarashi and pistachio oil, and the refreshingly minimalist Dressed Maine Lobster, accented with only herbs, lemon, and top-grade olive oil.
-You can’t go wrong with a dozen Island Creek Oysters served with cocktail sauce and pickled shallot vinaigrette—and of course, a regal bottle of wine selected by the chef himself.
+Tucked into a Back Bay brownstone and decorated with art evoking The Life Aquatic, Select Oyster Bar has a chic but quirky, locals-approved vibe.
+Chef Michael Serpa’s local-restaurant debut emphasizes on raw seafood, with favorites like the Faroe Islands Salmon Crudo with togarashi and pistachio oil, and the refreshingly minimalist Dressed Maine Lobster accented with herbs, lemon, and top-grade olive oil.
+You can’t go wrong with a dozen Island Creek Oysters and pickled shallot vinaigrette—and of course, a regal bottle of wine selected by the chef himself.